 Our mission is to nurture spiritual growth, engage in justice, and love joyfully, without limits

 We are a caring spiritual community of adults and children in the heart of Maine's beautiful Midcoast region, freely gathered to nurture the life of the spirit.
 We strive to stand as a beacon on a liberal religious path, to challenge one another in the search for truth and beauty, to embrace diversity, to advance peace with justice, and to celebrate life with joy.

 If you are looking for a loving, spiritual community where you can be inspired and encouraged as you search for your own truth and meaning, please join us.
 We meet every Sunday morning at 10:30 in downtown Damariscotta, Maine at the Skidompha Public Library, Elm Street entrance.
-Click HERE for directions.

 MUUF member Jayne Gordon shares her experience of loss, love, and learning in this sermon based on a life-changing family tragedy five years ago.

 Jayne Gordon is a lifelong UU, a former member of the First Parish Churches in Lexington and Concord, MA.
 Her love of … read more.

 Martin Luther King Day events in the Twin Villages

 Once again, our partner organization, People United Against Racism, will be facilitating several Martin Luther King Day weekend events, January 19 and 20.

 The events start with a special showing of the movie Backs Against the Wall: The Howard Thurman Story, Sunday, January 19, at 2 pm at the Lincoln Theater in Damariscotta.
 There will be a post film discussion led by Andrew Fenniman, director of the theater.